-Created and shaped by an intoxicating fusion of indigenous and foreign influences, the modern culture of South America is inarguably one of the continent’s best assets.
+Created and shaped by an intoxicating fusion of indigenous and foreign influences, the modern South American culture is inarguably one of the continent’s best assets.
 Aside from amazing natural delights like the Galapagos Islands, the Amazon Rainforest, and Iguazu Falls, it’s the continent’s fascinating cultures and all their combined histories that entice millions of visitors every year.

 Given the fact that South America boasts overwhelmingly Spanish ancestry and that a ‘vein of similarities’ traverses the entire continent, some may mistakenly believe that, culturally, the continent is quite homogenous.
 Nothing could be further from the truth.
 No matter what the ‘textbooks’ say, visiting Argentina and Bolivia make for two wildly different travel experiences.

 Guiding you on your culturally enlightening journey through the culture of South America, we aim to highlight not only the similarities among countries but, perhaps more importantly, the stark distinctions that make each one unique, fascinating and enticing in its own right.

 A Step Back in Time – How South American Culture Evolved

 History has ensured that there are many cultural similarities between all modern-day South American nations, considering the continent was conquered by two neighbouring European empires at around the same time.